thenexthub/Codira/docs/archive/LangRefNew.rst

 annotation.
 Type annotations are useful for documentation, as well as for coercing a matched expression to a particular kind.
 They are also required when patterns are used in a :ref:`function signature
-<langref.decl.func.signature>`.
+<langref.decl.fn.signature>`.
 Type annotations are currently not allowed in
 switch statements.

 A pattern has a type.
 A pattern may be "fully-typed", meaning informally that